-US says Iran removed unexploded mine from oil tanker
+US says Iran took mine off tanker; Iran denies involvement

 Thursday’s attack resembled that of an attack in May targeting four oil tankers off the nearby Emirati port of Fujairah.
 U.S. officials similarly accused Iran of targeting the ships with limpet mines, which are magnetic and attach to the hulls of a ship.
 The mines disable, but don’t sink, a vessel.

+Already, Iran says it quadrupled its production of low-enriched uranium.
+Meanwhile, U.S. sanctions have cut off opportunities for Iran to trade its excess uranium and heavy water abroad, putting Tehran on course to violate terms of the nuclear deal regardless.

+Meanwhile, Saudi Arabia said early Friday its military intercepted five drones launched by Yemen’s Houthi rebels targeting the kingdom, including the Abha regional airport.
+The kingdom said a similar attack Wednesday on the Abha airport wounded 26 people.

-Associated Press writers Edith M. Lederer at the United Nations, Aya Batrawy in Dubai, David Rising in Berlin, Mari Yamaguchi in Tokyo, Lolita C. Baldor, Zeke Miller and Susannah George in Washington and Amir Vahdat in Tehran, Iran, contributed to this report.
+Associated Press writers Edith M. Lederer at the United Nations, Aya Batrawy in Dubai, David Rising in Berlin, Mari Yamaguchi in Tokyo, Lolita C. Baldor, Zeke Miller and Susannah George in Washington and Amir Vahdat and Nasser Karimi in Tehran, Iran, contributed to this report.